covelloz/PyQt4_GUI_SHELL/README.md

 --(optional) os :: good import to have when dealing with file I/O processes.

---(optional) re :: good import to have when need to use regex pattern matching
+--(optional) re :: good import to have when need to use regex pattern matching.

 #OVERVIEW
 A minimal GUI application that let's you select a CSV or TXT file for processing and select an output directory for an output file.